 We welcome and encourage beginners.
 The dances are fun, easy to learn, and don’t require fancy footwork.
 If you can walk, you can contra.
 A workshop before each dance will teach you what you need to know to get started.
 Be aware that contra can be considered aerobic exercise, so be prepared to work up a sweat.
 Experienced dancers often bring a towel and spare dry shirt with them.
 You’ll find that the refreshments we provide halfway through our dances will replenish your energy for the second half.

 NO PARTNER?
 WE’VE GOT LOTS OF THEM FOR YOU.

 Contra dancers are of all ages.
 Come alone or with a friend, and you’ll meet lots of new people.
 Our convention is to switch partners for each new dance, but you can stick with the same partner if you both really want to.
 You’ll find contra dancers to generally be very helpful and friendly—and our HCD contra dancers to be particularly so.

 We suggest you wear clean, flat-bottomed, soft-soled shoes.
 Shoes never worn outdoors are best, but you can clean outdoor shoes with brushes we make available.
 By all means avoid wearing high heels or flipflops.

 ALL DANCES TAUGHT

 The caller walks everyone through the moves of each dance before the music starts.
 Once the music begins, the caller prompts the moves until everyone is comfortable with them.

-We have no minimum age requirement for our dancers, but children who wish to dance must do so on their own (i.e., no threesomes, no carrying children, no babies in backpacks, etc.) and they must know what they’re doing—or at least be as quick-to-learn as adult newcomers.
-For small children we recommend local contra dances in Granby and Cornwall more geared to family participation.
+We have no minimum age requirement for our dancers, but children who wish to dance must do so on their own (i.e., no threesomes, no carrying children, no babies in backpacks, etc.), and they must know what they’re doing—or at least be as quick-to-learn as adult newcomers.
+For small children we recommend local contra dances, such as the one in Cornwall, that are more geared to family participation.